viezel/filament-tour/README.md

     //Register the steps of your tour
     ->steps(Step ...$steps)

-    // Define a color of your hightlight overlay for the dark and light theme of your filament panel ->colors(string $light, string $dark)
+    // Define a color of your highlight overlay for the dark and light theme of your filament panel ->colors(string $light, string $dark)

     //Set the tour as always visible, even is already viewed by the user.